TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpoperationaborted.md

 	cloudEnvironments="public"
 />

-# Error CBPOperationAborte
+# Error CBP Operation Aborted

 <!--issueDescription-->
-We have identified that you recent backup operation has failed since it was cancelled or aborted by the user
+We have identified that you recent backup operation has failed as it was cancelled or aborted by the user.
+To resolve this issue, ensure you are using the latest version of the Azure Backup Agent.
+To see the version currently in use, on the Actions pane of the MARS console, select **About Microsoft Azure Recovery Services Agent**.
 <!--/issueDescription-->

 ## **Recommended Steps**

 - Ensure if you are on the latest version of the Azure Backup Agent.
 To find out the version, on the Actions pane of the MARS console, select **About Microsoft Azure Recovery Services Agent**.
 You can download the latest version from [here](https://aka.ms/azurebackup_agent).
-- Ensure CBEngine process is running and in services.msc the Microsoft Azure Recovery Services agent service is up and running.
+- Ensure CBEngine process is running and in services.msc the Microsoft Azure Recovery Services agent service is up and running
-- If the server was restarted or the job was cancelled, then retry the operation.
+- If the server was restarted or the job was cancelled, then retry the operation